ebullient/campaign-notes/gm/ideas/1-storm-lords-wrath-dms-guide.md

 * Awesome random table of spooky events!
 * **Old wizard’s ghost "retreats into the Ethereal Plane at the first sign of trouble,"** and so the ghost can only be put to rest if the characters find the old wizard’s journal (and see recent notes in the same purple ink that stains the new wizard’s robes) or otherwise learn the location of the ghost’s body so they can bury it with a ceremony spell, perhaps performed by the Lathander priest in town, or if they can summon the long-dead fey servant of the wizard to tell the ghost that he is in fact dead!

-Note from me to you: Hey if these guides are helpful to you, please consider liking the video and the other nice YouTube things :)

 *Missing Patrol* (7th level)